FranciscoGameiro2004/FranciscoGameiro2004/README.md

   nationality: 'pt', //  🇵🇹🇪🇺 Portuguese,
   education: [
     {
-      degree: 'Undergraduate Degree in Web Information Systems and Technologies'
+      degree: 'Undergraduate Degree in Web Information Systems and Technologies',
       timeInterval: {
         started: new Date("2022-10"),
         concluded: new Date("2025-07")